ssire/axel/README.md

 This repository is also published as the [AXEL web site](http://ssire.github.com/axel/) thanks to the Git Hub project pages mechanism.
 From the web site you can directly test AXEL inside your browser without any preliminary software installation.
-Follow the instructions of the section "For the impatient".
+Follow the instructions of the section "AXEL for the impatient" of the `index.html` file.

 The web site is regularly updated, however to really get the latest version checkout the repository.
+The *master* branch is where we push AXEL more stable releases while the *devel* branch is where we prepare the next release.

 Where to start ?
 ----------------